Tenant damage is a common fear for all rental property owners – whether it’s accidental damage or worse.

 Here’s the good news: Extreme tenant damage is rare, especially if you’re working with a Kelowna property management company.

-The bad news is this: You never really know how a tenant is going to behave.
+The bad news is this: You never really know how a tenant is going to behave, so it’s important to understand landlord rights in BC – or anywhere else you own rental properties.

 Here are some things that may help when you find yourself dealing with – or trying to prevent – tenant damage.

-Having a strong lease protects you in a number of ways, including when property damage is detected at your property.
 If you notice that there’s a lot of damage left behind, your first step needs to be checking your lease agreement.
 It should clearly state what happens when property damage is caused by your tenants.
-This is the written documentation you’ll need to hold your tenants accountable for the cost of repairing that damage.
+Having such written documentation can help you seek compensation if you need to charge tenants for any repair costs.

 Documenting Tenant Damage During Inspections